eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 	upload --> RECA["Re:EarthCmsAPI"]
 ```

-#### Flood Estimation Model Training
+#### Flood Estimation Model Training (already run for you)

 Inputs: Global Flood Database

 Output: Flood Learning Model (VV/VH, VV)

 This step involves creating a flood learning model that classifies Sentinel-1 observations based on the flood areas from the Global Flood Database.
 The classifier comes in two versions: a dual polarization version (VV/VH) and a single polarization version (VV).
-The source code is stored in `training` directory.
+The source code is stored in `training` directory. **This step is already run for you and the resultant models will be downloaded via the installation previously described.
+Basically you don't need to run this step by yourself.**

 #### 0_PrepareProject.ipynb
 Inputs: CityGML, boundary of interest